moorepants/dissertation/control.rst

 .. todo:: Check through the needswork folder for other papers and also the BMD conference proceedings for other examples.

-Variations on PID controll of steer angle or steer torque with respect to roll angle are the most popular mechanisms.
+Variations on PID control of steer angle or steer torque with feedback of the roll angle are the most popular controller designs, many them being successful.
 LQR type follow close behind.
 H_inf and other more modern control designs make up the rest.
 It is clear that roll stabilization is the critical task and must be conquered before path tracking can be employed.

 Human Operator Control
 ----------------------